teambition/appearin-sdk/README.md

 ## Installing

-You can add this library to your browserify/whatever is cool these days package by doing:
+Install the SDK by doing:

-`npm install appearin-sdk`
+`bower install appearin-sdk`

 Alternatively, you can fetch link to the sources directly at the bottom of you body: